-PetAir UK can supply as much or as little of this process as you wish for flying a pet UK to Singapore.
+PetAir UK can supply as much or as little of this process as you wish for taking pets to Singapore from the UK.
 PetAir UK can offer all you need from your front door in UK to your front door in Singapore.
 PetAir UK can supply crates, flight routings, veterinary documents, import permit and clearance and delivery in Singapore.

-Flying a dog or cat UK to Singapore gives you the choice of using Singapore Airlines and British Airways mainly, both of whom are expert at flying a pet UK to Singapore and have direct flights to Singapore.
+Flying a dog or cat to Singapore gives you the choice of using Singapore Airlines and British Airways mainly, both of whom are experts in Singapore pet travel and have direct flights to Singapore.

 In terms of veterinary preparation, the first thing which needs to be done is that your pets need to be microchipped with an ISO standard microchip.
 The second thing to consider is that your pets have to be vaccinated.
 Cats over 16 weeks old need to be vaccinated with Flu and Enteritis at least 2 weeks before any intended flight date.
 Cats under 16 weeks old need to be vaccinated against Flu and Enteritis twice with 2 vaccinations at least 3 weeks apart and the second one needs to be at least 2 weeks before flight.
 For dogs over 16 weeks old, they need their full regular vaccinations (Distemper, Hepatitis, Parvovirus) at least 14 days before the flight.
 For dogs under 16 weeks old, the dogs need to have 2 vaccinations at least 4 weeks apart and the second vaccination needs to be at least 2 weeks before the flight.
 For flying a dog UK to Singapore especially, it is hard to get them flown under 16 weeks old with the timescales stipulated by the Singapore authorities.